SwapnilAkolkar/slcms/README.md

-# CodeIgniter 4 Framework
+# CodeIgniter 4 Framework Based SLCMS

-## What is CodeIgniter?
+## What is SLCMS?

-CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.
+SLCMS is utility to build the dynmic sites faster with help of inbuilt CRUD builder along with power of CodeIgniter.
+This comes along with CodeIgniter pre installed.
+This is first tested on 15 + sites by Stitpragya Technologies.
+Now it is made available to public.
-More information can be found at the [official site](https://codeigniter.com).
+More information can be found at the [official site](https://slcms.stitpragya.in).

 This repository holds the distributable version of the framework.
 It has been built from the
 [development repository](https://github.com/codeigniter4/CodeIgniter4).

-More information about the plans for version 4 can be found in [CodeIgniter 4](https://forum.codeigniter.com/forumdisplay.php?fid=28) on the forums.

 The user guide corresponding to the latest version of the framework can be found [here](https://codeigniter4.github.io/userguide/).